RogerMReyes/Reading-Notes/revisions-and-the-Cloud.md

 ### Local Version Control

-A local database on your hardrive
+A local database on your hard drive

 ### Centralized Version Control

 A single server storing all changes and file versions
 This allows for programmers to streamline collaboration
-gives access to everyones files in one spot and gives admins more control
+gives access to everyone's files in one spot and gives admins more control

 ### Distributed Version Control